scipy-conference/scipy_proceedings/papers/popmon/popmon_paper.rst

 around zero and with unit width, :math:`N(0, 1)`, as dictated by the central limit theorem :cite:`Fischer2011`.

-In practice the criteria for normality are hardly ever met, typically resulting in a wider distribution with larger tails, yet approximately normal behaviour is exhibited.
+In practice, the criteria for normality are hardly ever met.
+Typically the distribution is wider with larger tails.
+Yet, approximately normal behaviour is exhibited.
 Chebyshev’s inequality :cite:`chebyshev1867valeurs` guarantees that, for a wide class of distributions, no more than :math:`1/k^2` of the